lezram/developers-download-helper-webext/README.md

 [Download from Google Chrome Webstore](https://chrome.google.com/webstore/detail/github-download-helper/apchbjkblfhmkohghpnhidldebmpmjnn)

 ### Options
-In the options menu you can specify the urls on which the extension should be enabled.
+In the extension option/preferences you can specify the urls on which the extension should be enabled.

 ## Build
 To build the extension run